cnp3/ebook/exercises/tcp-2.rst

    // configure the socket to accept incoming connections +0  listen(3, 1) = 0

 At this point, the socket is ready to accept incoming TCP connections. packetdrill_ needs to inject a TCP segment in the instrumented Linux stack.
 This can be done with the line below.

 .. code-block:: console

    +0  < S 0:0(0) win 1000 <mss 1000>

+Each line of a packetdrill_ script starts with a `timing` parameter that indicates at what time the event specified on this line should happen. packetdrill_ supports absolute and relative timings.
+An absolute timing is simply a number that indicates the delay in seconds between the start of the script and the event.
+A relative timing is indicated by using ``+``  followed by a number.
+This number is then the delay in seconds between the previous event and the current line.
+Additional information may be found in [CCB+2013]_.

-packetdrill_ uses a syntax that is very close to the tcpdump_ syntax.
+The description of TCP packets in packetdrill_ uses a syntax that is very close to the tcpdump_ one.
 The ``+0`` timing indicates that the line is executed immediately after the previous event.
 The ``<`` sign indicates that packetdrill_ injects a TCP segment and the ``S`` character indicates that the ``SYN`` flag must be set.
 Like tcpdump_, packetdrill_ uses sequence numbers that are relative to initial sequence number.
 The three numbers that follow are the sequence number of the first byte of the payload of the segment (``0``), the sequence number of the last byte of the payload of the segment (``0`` after the semi-column) and the length of the payload (``0`` between brackets) of the ``SYN`` segment.
 This segment does not contain a valid acknowledgment but advertises a window of 1000 bytes.
 All ``SYN`` segments must also include the ``MSS`` option.
 In this case, we set the MSS to 1000 bytes.
 The next line of the packetdrill_ script verifies the reply sent by the instrumented Linux kernel.

 .. code-block:: console

    +0  > S. 0:0(0) ack 1 <...>

 This TCP segment is sent immediately by the stack.
 The ``SYN`` flag is set and the dot next to the ``S`` character indicates that the ACK flag is also set.
 The SYN+ACK segment does not contain any data but its acknowledgment number is set to 1 (relative to the initial sequence number).
-The packetdrill_ script does not match the window size advertised in the TCP segment nor the TCP options (``<...>``).
+For outgoing packets, packetdrill_ does not verify the value of the advertised window.
+In this line, it also accepts any TCP options (``<...>``).

 The third segment of the three-way handshake is sent by packetdrill_ after a delay of 0.1 seconds.
 The connection is now established and the accept system call will succeed.